Vertical Farming Market Analysis by Mordor Intelligence

 Key Report Takeaways

-- By component, lighting represented 40% of the vertical farming market size in 2025, and software plus artificial intelligence platforms are growing at a 20% CAGR between 2026 and 2031.
+- By component, lighting systems captured 34.3% of the vertical farming market in 2025, while software and control platforms are the fastest-growing segment, with a projected CAGR of 13.8% during 2026-2031.

 Note: Market size and forecast figures in this report are generated using Mordor Intelligence’s proprietary estimation framework, updated with the latest available data and insights as of January 2026.